claimskg/topic-features/README.md

 # topic-features

-This project contains different python scripts and notebooks for the tasks of fake news classification.
+This project contains different python scripts and notebooks for the tasks of fake news detection.

 ## Data
 The data used comes from the ClaimsKG dataset, for space reasons the data is not stored here, a full dump can be downloaded from https://zenodo.org/record/2628745#.XW9x3i4za70